-The deadline for submission of these materials is the same as the LIHTC application deadline: July 16, 2012.
+The deadline for submission of these materials is the same as the LIHTC application deadline: March 15, 2013.

-Please submit binder(s) and printed copies OR electronic versions to:
+Please submit binder(s) and printed copies OR electronic versions to: Breann Gala

-Robin Snyderman Metropolitan Planning Council 140 S. Dearborn, Suite #1400 Chicago, IL 60603 rsnyderman@metroplanning.org
+Metropolitan Planning Council

+140 S. Dearborn, Suite 1400

+Chicago, IL 60603

+Email: bgala@metroplanning.org